What causes stress at work and what can you do to manage your stressors?

 If it all feels challenging yet manageable, you are in the stretch zone.

 Human beings are wired for this.
 Our bodies are designed to cope with challenge, firing us up with fight/flight hormones to help us deal with whatever we need to confront.
 This can be helpful.
-It keeps us focused and makes us work efficiently.
+It keeps us on task and makes us work efficiently.

-But, if the demands are ever increasing or the difficult situations relentless, the endless pressure can lead to stress.
+But, if the demands are ever increasing, things are never done or the difficult situations relentless, the endless pressure can lead to stress.

 When stressed we feel we have no sense of control and, no matter how organised we are, cannot manage all the demands (physical, mental, emotional) being asked of us.